Lebanon says Syrians who return will lose refugee status

 The three-year-old conflict has deepened political divisions in Lebanon and fuelled violence including bombings, rocket attacks and gunbattles.
 The Hezbollah-dominated March 8 political coalition supports Assad while its March 14 opponents have backed the rebels trying to topple him.

-The presence of a million Syrians escaping a seemingly endless conflict has also raised fears that Lebanon's 4 million people may end up hosting a permanent refugee population several times larger than the Palestinian influx which helped destabilise the country before its 1975-1990 civil war.
+The presence of a million Syrians from a seemingly endless conflict has also raised fears that Lebanon's 4 million population may end up hosting a permanent refugee population several times larger than the Palestinian influx which helped destabilize the country before its 1975-1990 civil war.

-UNHCR spokesperson Dana Sleiman said the ministry's message had been relayed to the refugees, but that the agency had told the Lebanese government that refugees who return to Syria may still fear persecution or face serious danger.
+"All displaced Syrians and those registered with the UN High Commissioner for Refugees are asked to refrain from entering Syria as of June 1, 2014, under penalty of losing their refugee status in Lebanon," the Interior Ministry said in a statement issued on Saturday.

-"Some Syrian refugees return briefly to their home country, including to renew their documents, check on elderly or sick family members or property, and to see if the situation in their villages is safe enough for return," she said.
+UNHCR spokesperson Dana Sleiman said the government's message had been relayed to the refugees.

-"Some refugees also face pressure or coercion to return and are not necessarily returning voluntarily.
-Some have been told if they do not return to vote they will never be re-admitted to Syria when conditions are conducive to safe and voluntary return."
+She said the United Nations did not have data on the number of refugees who have made trips back home, but said some did go back briefly to check on their land and property.

 (Reporting by Dominic Evans; editing by Andrew Roche)